 It is critical if you want your website to operate properly and for customers to find browsing your site an enjoyable experience.
 It is also crucial for you to maintain your website diligently in order to keep it secure and shouldn’t be disregarded as part of your marketing strategy.

-In fact, you should be dedicating time at least once a week to website maintenance so you can keep on top of it, before it becomes an overwhelming task.
+In fact, you should be dedicating time at least once a week to website maintenance so you can keep on top of it before it becomes an overwhelming task.
 Website maintenance is essential to ensure your website remains secure and boosts returning traffic.

 Is your website built using WordPress or another popular Content Management System (CMS)?

-While CMSs have plenty of advantages and so tend to be extremely popular, there’s one big disadvantage – their popularity means hackers are much more likely to target their systems and identify flaws in the code which they can exploit.
+While CMSs have plenty of advantages and so tend to be extremely popular, there’s one big disadvantage – their popularity means hackers are much more likely to target their systems and identify flaws in the code that they can exploit.
 As a result, it’s extremely important to stay on top of updates.

-If you’ve got a large website, this can get time consuming however it should in theory be as simple as logging into your website’s backend regularly to check for updates.
+If you’ve got a large website, this can get time-consuming however it should in theory be as simple as logging into your website’s backend regularly to check for updates.
 If there are any updates available, run them as soon as possible to avoid your data – or your customers’ data – being hacked.

 Keep the user front of mind

 A well-maintained website shows professionalism and promotes your brand and work.
-Website maintenance also includes removing information that is no longer valid or out of date, and you should conduct regular site audits to find problems and errors on your site such as broken links or dead pages.
+Website maintenance also includes removing information that is no longer valid or out of date, and you should conduct regular site audits to find problems and errors on your sites such as broken links or dead pages.

 Anyone who has ever had their site hacked or had it crash will tell you the importance of backups!
 Having to start again from scratch is a huge waste of time and money, so ensuring you have a full copy of your website files and database is essential.
 Imagine losing everything, the website you worked so hard to develop and probably paid a lot of money for and having to re-create it?
-Scary thought right?
+Scary thought, right?

 Your website hosting company will usually keep a backup and it’s diligent to make sure you have another regular one setup, elsewhere.
-If they’re not already, get them setup now to avoid disaster.
+If they’re not already, get them set up now to avoid disaster.

 Have you ever clicked on a site and been faced with a loading icon that never seems to disappear?
 We all have, and most of the time, we give up immediately and close the window.
 Loading times are critical for customer experience, with 53% of mobile users leaving a webpage if it takes more than three seconds to load.

 Website maintenance helps you keep on top of the elements that slow down your site, keeping those loading times as low as possible.
-Google’s search rankings also reflect loading times, meaning you’re likely rank higher if your site is faster.
+Google’s search rankings also reflect loading times, meaning you’re likely to rank higher if your site is faster.
 A speedy site means your customers don’t get bored and give up, and Google makes sure more people find you as well.